 A vulnerability affecting the Microsoft Windows print spooler, which helps your computer interact with printers and orders the print jobs in your queue, was reported July 1.
 The vulnerability could potentially have allowed attackers to remotely execute code with system-level privileges, so printing to the network printer fleet in the UT System Building was disabled at that time.
 Microsoft issued a security patch to address the vulnerability on July 7.
 After working through the night to install the update, OTIS was able to restore printing in the UT System Building.

 Users of the business and employment-oriented online service LinkedIn should be aware that the personal profiles of up to 1 billion users have been made available on the underground online market place, also referred to as the dark web.
-The database includes full names, email addresses, workplace information, and other data points the account owners publicly listed on their LinkedIn profiles.

 There have been reports of employees receiving phone calls from numbers "spoofing" the UT System Administration area code and exchanges.